 Since 1996, the Smartwater logo has been associated with water’s quality and health benefits.
-The original vitamin-infused water was created based on physical strength and well-being.
+The original vitamin-infused water was created with physical strength and well-being in mind.
 In various identity formats, words and symbols were conceptually important.

 The goal of presenting the original water was to inform potential buyers about its composition.
 It was also crucial to permanently associate the brand name with purity, nature, and freshness.
-The concept proved successful: since the appearance of the first emblem, the popularity of the water has only grown, and there has never been a decline in sales.
+The concept proved successful: since the first emblem appeared, the water’s popularity has only grown, and there has never been a decline in sales.

 Energy Brands, formerly Glacéau, was established in New York in 1996 by J. Darius Bikoff, an entrepreneur and former Reebok employee.
 This marked the beginning of Smartwater’s history.
-When Bikoff observed the growing popularity of leading a healthier lifestyle, he saw a chance to establish a high-end brand of water that would differentiate itself from conventional bottled water.
+When Bikoff observed the growing popularity of a healthier lifestyle, he saw an opportunity to establish a high-end water brand that would differentiate itself from conventional bottled water.

 The brand aimed to simulate the natural water cycle process by producing electrolyte-enriched, filtered water.
 Bikoff used technology to replicate the idea of clouds gathering just water vapor as inspiration.